Once a Cheater, Always a Cheater? Five Signs to Help You Know

 5. Your partner enters psychotherapy or counseling either individually or with you to understand his/her own dynamics and to make your relationship better and more intimate.

 If the cheater shows these signs and the relationship is good for you in many ways, consider taking your partner back.
-One caveat: If your partner continues the affair or starts a new one, in spite of showing the above signs, you may be dealing with a player or a sex addict.
+One caveat: If your partner continues the affair or starts cheating again, in spite of showing the above signs, you may be dealing with a sex addict.

 • he/she’s working late a lot